GMA Network Inc.: GMA News Online

 Established on January 1, 2007, GMA News Online (formerly GMANews.TV) is the official site of GMA Integrated News.
 It features the latest news coverage, including video reports, as well as business, sports, technology, entertainment and special reports, mobile alerts, newsletters, RSS feeds and real time search.
 A diverse number of presenters and correspondents maintain blogs on its site and has an archiving database for its news content.
 A live stream of DZBB, an AM radio station of GMA Network is also available on its website.
 It also features YouScoop, an interactive section, wherein viewers can upload first-hand footage of news events happening in their area and visitors can also view such footage.
 Aside from GMA Integrated News content and materials produced, GMA News Online publishes articles and features from several news organizations, including The Associated Press and Reuters wire service.
 In December 2010, GMANews.TV received one million page views per day.

-On February 7, 2011, GMANews.TV was renamed to GMA News Online and launched a new logo and slogan, “The Go-to Site For Filipinos Everywhere”; and retain its uniform resource locator, www.gmanews.tv to correspond with the launching of its all-news channel, GMA News TV.
+On February 7, 2011, GMANews.TV was renamed to GMA News Online and launched a new logo and slogan, "The Go-to Site For Filipinos Everywhere"; and retain its uniform resource locator, www.gmanews.tv to correspond with the launching of its all-news channel, GMA News TV.

 myGMA Internet TV

 On September 12, 2008, GMA Network, Inc. launched its first video-on-demand service through myGMA Internet TV.
 Focusing on Filipino communities, it offers high-quality programs from GMA Network.
-It is an alternative to Filipino communities who does not have the access of cable TV and direct-to-home subscriptions. myGMA Internet TV competed with ABS-CBN’s TFC.tv (now folded into iWant).
+It is an alternative to Filipino communities who does not have the access of cable TV and direct-to-home subscriptions. myGMA Internet TV competed with ABS-CBN's TFC.tv (now folded into iWant).
 Currently, myGMA Internet TV is inactive.
 The service was replaced by Kapuso Stream.

 Kapuso Stream

 Kapuso Stream is a web-based channel owned and operated by GMA New Media, a subsidiary of GMA Network Inc., that launched on June 20, 2022, and livestreams on Facebook and YouTube.
-It airs original programming from GMA and GTV, as well as a simulcast of ABS-CBN Studios' It's Showtime along with AMBS' All TV and Pinoy Big Brother: Celebrity Collab Edition.
+It airs original programming from GMA and GTV, as well as a simulcast of ABS-CBN Studios' It's Showtime along with AMBS' All TV and Pinoy Big Brother: Celebrity Collab Edition and its second season.
 Livestreaming of shows on both platforms are available worldwide.
 Kapuso Stream primarily competes with ABS-CBN's Kapamilya Online Live and TV5's Kapatid Livestream.

 Online streaming on GMA Network's official website and Kapuso Stream, does not include acquired programming, Viu original and movie blocks as the live-streaming is only focused on local programming due to copyright restrictions.